alessandro-zomparelli/tissue-wiki/Tessellate.md

 ![Tessellate](http://www.alessandrozomparelli.com/tissue/Tessellate%20-%20basic%20command.png)

+Or in a second moment, using Tessellate with only the generated object selected.

-Or in a second moment from the panle in the _Object Data_ section of the _Properties_ frame:
+In any case, all the settings are also available in the panel in the _Object Data_ section of the _Properties_ frame:

 ![Tessellate](http://www.alessandrozomparelli.com/tissue/Tessellate%20-%20settings%20panel.png)